But what else do we know about Carrie Johnson, the prime minister's wife?

 It is not an unusual arrangement - co-habiting unmarried couples are now the fastest-growing family type in the UK, according to the ONS.

-And even though Mr Johnson is 24 years older than Ms Symonds, big age gaps have been seen before, adds Dr Allen, citing the 23-year-gap between Mr Eden and second wife Clarissa.
+And even though Mr Johnson is nearly 24 years older than is wife, big age gaps have been seen before in politics, adds Dr Allen, citing the 23-year-gap between Mr Eden and second wife Clarissa.

-"There are as many ways to be a PM's wife or partner as there are to be prime minister," he said.
+"There are as many ways to be a PM's wife or partner as there are to be prime minister," Dr Allen says.

 The role has "always been open to interpretation" says Dr Allen, who lectures at Royal Holloway university.